MickGyver/vscode-amiga-blitzbasic/README.md

 More information on https://wiki.osdev.org/ISO_9660

-The iso packaging works that way :
+The iso packaging works this way :

-- it prepares a folder for the iso,
+- it first prepares a folder for the iso
-- it generates and copy the ISO Layout for isocd,
+- it then generates and copies the ISO Layout for isocd
-- it launch isocd command line  in UAE and then close isocd.
+- it launches the isocd command line in UAE and then closes isocd
-- your iso is available in the build folder.
+- your iso will be available in the build folder

 [Quick demonstration](https://www.youtube.com/watch?v=0EuKqFit3tg)

-### - Generate ZIP file for Hard Disk Installation from a `packaging.json` file created at the root folder of your project using  `Ctrl-F2` (Win, Linux) or `Cmd-F2`(Mac) :
+### - Generate a ZIP archive for Hard Disk Installation from a `packaging.json` file created at the root folder of your project using  `Ctrl-F2` (Win, Linux) or `Cmd-F2`(Mac) :

 ```json
 {